Will Anthony Davis join the Los Angeles Lakers?

 We can assume that the Pelicans elected to decline the trade as they have proved (with their discussions with the Lakers) that they are looking for a ton in return.
 Don’t get it wrong, a package of Gary Harris, Michael Porter Jr., and multiple first round picks is quite hefty.

+But, the Pelicans are looking more for early 1st round picks instead of late ones which is what Denver is offering.
 That’s given how great of a season they are currently having and will most likely be having for the foreseeable future.